mattumotu/IntegerDateTime/README.md

 ## Usage

-SQL Server sometimes like storing date and times as integers, nothing else does.
+SQL Server sometimes likes storing date and times as integers, nothing else does.
 This fixes that.

 Sure finding the day, month or year from a `yyyyMMdd` string (or int) isn't hard, but do you really want a bunch of `SubString` calls or odd looking maths cluttering your code, begging to hide bugs?